A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: The phenomenological aspects

-to leading order in $\mathcal{M}_D \mathcal{M}^{-1}_N$.
-The mixing between the light and heavy sectors is characterized by the small parameter $\epsilon$, and each diagonal block in eq.~\eqref{eq:blkdgnlztn} isolates the light and heavy mass spectra.
+in the leading order of $\mathcal{M}_D \mathcal{M}^{-1}_N$.
+The mixing between the light and heavy sectors is characterized by the small parameter $\epsilon$, and each diagonal block in Eq.~\eqref{eq:blkdgnlztn} isolates the light and heavy mass spectra.
 The small corrections to $\mathcal{M}_N$ can be safely neglected in subsequent analyses.

 To fully diagonalize the mass matrix, further unitary transformations are performed on each block.
-Specifically, two additional unitary matrices $ V_\nu $ and $V_N$ are introduced such that
+Namely, two additional unitary matrices $ V_\nu $ and $V_N$ are introduced such that

-where $(m_1,m_2,m_3)$ are the masses of the light neutrinos and $(M_1,\dotsc,M_6)$ are the masses of the heavy singlet states.
+where $m_1,m_2,m_3$ are the masses of the light neutrinos and $M_1,\dotsc,M_6$ are the masses of the heavy singlet states.